jagprog5/SDR/README.md

 SDRs are composed of SDR_t elements.
 By default, an SDR_t has an `int` identifier and an `EmptyData` data.
 This means that each index in the dense representation is identified by an int,
-and that each position has no data (aka EmptyData) associated with it.
+and that each index has no data (aka EmptyData) associated with it.

 Data can define a "relevance".
 If the SDR_t's data is not relevant, then it is not placed in the result.
 This is helpful given the context in which sparse vector's are used.
 Only important values are worth mentioning.